Sangluisme/MultiviewLightEnhancedDepthSR/README.md

 ### 1) run matlab code
 run main_mvps.m

-this code will add data folder, src foler and DVO/build/ folder to matlab path, so if you name the folder differently, please change accordingly.
+this code will add data folder, src folder and DVO/build/ folder to matlab path, so if you name the folder differently, please change accordingly.